mollymccarthy03/indie-online-planner/Journal.md

 ## Week 15 - Fall 2024
 12/2-12/6 Catching up from where I was at.
 Created genericDAO and started to get that working.
 Scheduled meeting to go over errors with DAO on Monday.
 Created JSP's and styles.

+## Week 15 - Fall 2024
+12/8 Added servlets but got nothing good for outputs, I know its issues with my cleandb not working and my DAO.
+Before my meeting tomorrow I will attempt to debug